 Learning how to sell on Instagram offers businesses of all sizes incredible opportunities to reach their target audiences and drive sales.

 From major brands to local mom-and-pop shops, businesses around the world are driving results with Instagram.
-According to a recent report, 75 percent of Instagram users take action, such as visiting a website or making a purchase, after looking at Instagram ads.
+According to one report,, 80% of Instagram users make a purchase decision based on something they saw while browsing the app, Instagram

-If you haven’t already started optimizing your Instagram for sales, you may be missing out on a huge opportunity.
+If you haven’t already started selling on Instagram, you may be missing out on a huge opportunity.

 Interested in learning more?
-Here are eight proven tips to help you learn how to sell on Instagram.
+Here are nine proven tips to help you learn how to sell on Instagram.

 Your Instagram business profile should include a:

 - Profile photo: Choose a photo that is on-brand (like a logo) and makes your company easy to identify.

 - Well-crafted bio: Your Instagram bio is incredibly important.
 It should include a clear description of your business that speaks to your audience.
 Let them know exactly what you have to offer.